dkrichards86/dkrichards86.github.io/_posts/2023-06-29-my_journey_pt_04.md

 ---
 layout: post
-title:  "My Journey part 4 - The Present (2015 to Present)"
+title: "My Journey part 4 - Early Career (2015 to 2018)"
-image: /assets/images/articles/my-journey-4_01.png
 description: >-
   In this article, I review my career progression from junior developer to prsent, talking about some of the fun things I've seen and done along the way.
 ---

 In the spring of 2015, I found myself moving to a new city to embark on a new